alloncm/MagenTests/README.md

 3. BG Map Attribute bit 7 - in color we got Tile attributes for the BG too, according to The pandocs setting this bit should ignore the OAM priority bit, which not always the case - [source](https://gbdev.io/pandocs/Tile_Maps.html#bg-map-attributes-cgb-mode-only)

-After trying to implement this behavior I noticed that this is not the whole picture and there are a few edge cases not convered.
+After trying to implement this behavior I noticed that this is not the whole picture and there are a few edge cases not covered.

 ### Expected behavior
 OAM - OAM priority bit\